kumahq/kuma-website/docs/docs/dev/explore/gateway-api.md

    Gateway API can only be used when Kuma built-in Gateway is enabled.

-   When Kuma is installed with kumactl, use `--experimental-meshgateway` and `--experimental-gatewayapi`.
+   When Kuma is installed with kumactl, use `--experimental-gatewayapi`.

-   When Kuma is installed with HELM, use `experimental.meshGateway=true` value and `experimental.gatewayAPI=true`.
+   When Kuma is installed with HELM, use `experimental.gatewayAPI=true` value.

 ## Usage